 Investing in Malta

 In the world of business and commerce, the smallest EU Member State is recognised as a rising star for successfully weathering the global turmoil in becoming one of Europe’s fastest growing economies.
-As a matter of fact, Malta’s growing reputation for being one of the best countries to do business with stems from our competitive tax regime and well-developed legal system, apart from having low operating costs, as well as a highly-skilled yet versatile workforce that speaks proficient English.
+As a matter of fact, Malta’s growing reputation for being one of the best countries to do business which stems from our competitive tax regime and well-developed legal system, apart from having low operating costs, as well as a highly-skilled yet versatile workforce that speaks proficient English.

 Nonetheless, Malta’s robust economic performance can also be attributed to the government’s pro-business stance as it seeks to further foster favourable conditions in attracting foreign direct investment to its shores.

 Over the past decades, the Maltese economy, backed by the necessary legislation, has diversified well in the high-end manufacturing and services industry, establishing itself as a sound financial jurisdiction, a popular tourist destination and a hub for the ICT, blockchain and gaming industries.
 Most certainly, the government’s growth-friendly measures, coupled with its sound fiscal policy, has transpired into a thriving economy which is expected to remain above the EU average in terms of growth, securing its public finance surplus and low unemployment.